Growing Branches Counseling | 7450 Dr. Phillips Blvd., Suite 312, Orlando, FL 32819 | 689-307-8002

 * Reading and getting lost in stories that offer meaning, reflection, and hope

-My journey as a therapist
+My Journey as a Therapist

-Academically, I earned my Bachelor's degree in Psychology from Dickinson College, where my interest in human behavior, development, and the brain took root.
-I later graduated from the University of Central Florida with a Master's degree in Clinical Mental Health Counseling and completed a Play Therapy certificate through UCF.
-My training reflects my passion for working across the lifespan, including children, adolescents, adults, couples, and families.
+I earned my Bachelor's degree in Psychology from Dickinson College, where my interest in human behavior and development first took root.
+I later completed my Master's degree in Clinical Mental Health Counseling at the University of Central Florida and earned a Play Therapy certificate through UCF.

-My favorite Superhero
+My Favorite Superhero

-My favorite Quote
+My Favorite Quote

 "Trauma is not what happens to us, but what we hold inside in the absence of an empathetic witness."— Dr. Peter Levine